ajschumacher/ajschumacher.github.io/quinn/type/DESIGN.md

 ### Running locally

-ES modules don't load from `file://` in browsers, so serve the directory with any static HTTP server.
+ES modules don't load from `file://` in browsers, so serve the directory with the included dev server.
 From the project root:

 ```
-python3 -m http.server 8765
+python3 serve.py
 ```

 then visit `http://localhost:8765`.
-(The `.claude/launch.json` configures the Claude Code preview to do the same.)
+The server sets `Cache-Control: no-store` on every response so edited JS modules are always re-fetched — no hard-reloads needed.
+(The `.claude/launch.json` configures the Claude Code preview to use the same script.)

 ## Screens & navigation